 Ron Lindsey is an independent consultant in the rail and intermodal industries.
 He began his career with IBM in 1970.
-He subsequently joined the Trustee Staff of the Penn Central bankruptcy and has spent the last 30 years in railroad management and independent consulting.
+He subsequently joined the Trustee Staff of the Penn Central bankruptcy and has spent the past 40 years in railroad management and independent consulting.
 He was Chief Engineer Communications at Conrail and Director of Advanced Train Control at CSX.
 At CSX, his primary responsibility was to conceive and manage the development of the first overlay PTC system that is the basis for those systems being deployed to meet the federal mandate.
 Additionally, he conceived and managed the design of an advanced train control/management system, Virtual CTC, for the railroads of Egypt and Kazakhstan.
 In addition to providing strategic technology planning sessions and market studies, Lindsey offers a suite of courses on conventional and advanced railroad operations based upon advancing technologies that are used by railroads, suppliers, and Professional Engineers to satisfy their on-going education credits.

 Jason H. Seidl, Wall Street Contributing Editor

 Transportation analyst Jason Seidl, Managing Director at Cowen and Company in New York City, lends his unique insights to Railway Age through his timely editorials.
 He has been recognized for stock-picking and earnings accuracy by several nationwide analyst surveys.
-He is a board member of the Northeast Association of Rail Shippers.
+He is President of the Northeast Association of Rail Shippers.

 Bruce Kelly, Contributing Editor